-Canon 100D versus Sony A7R II
+Canon 100D vs Sony A7R II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (A7R II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony A7R II